gitlabhq/gitlab-runner/docs/shells/index.md

 cmd /Q /C generated-windows-batch.cmd
 ```

-This is how an example Batch script looks like:
+This is what an example Batch script looks like:

 ```batch
 @echo off